Azure-App-Service/teamblog/docs/Images.md

 Patches (0.0.**x**) are applied in the next monthly milestone after they are released upstream.

+We are currently in the process of upgrading all our runtime images to use Oryx Images as base images.
+More information about these base images can be found at [Microsoft Oryx GitHub Page](https://github.com/microsoft/Oryx).

 ## Build and run an app locally

 To build and run an app locally, follow these approximate steps.
 An example script follows.